rancher-sandbox/rancher-desktop/src/go/i18n-report/README.md

 The `merge` command preserves `@reason` comments on existing keys and attaches them to new keys when present in the input.

+A translation left identical to its English source must carry a `@reason` (or `@override`): `validate` flags unmarked identical values, since they are indistinguishable from missed translations.

 ### `@override`

 Marks a translation as intentionally different from what an automated